pepegar/scala-training-telefonica/docs/tut/play.md

 ##

-In play, your controllers need to extend `AbstractController`
+In play, your controllers need to extend `BaseController`, `AbstractController`

 ##